datazip-inc/olake/drivers/mongodb/README.md

 - Final Streams Example
 <br> `normalization` determines that level 1 flattening is required. <br>
 <br> The `append_only` flag determines whether records can be written to the iceberg delete file.
-If set to true, no records will be written to the delete file<br>
+If set to true, no records will be written to the delete file.
+Know more about delete file: [Iceberg MOR and COW](https://olake.io/iceberg/mor-vs-cow) <br>
    ```json
    {
       "selected_streams": {